gauravbhatia4601/video-recording/README.md

 # To Run
 1. Create upload folder if not created due to permission issue.
-2. Open index file in broaser.
+2. Open index file in browser.